Tucked away down small streets, hidden behind secret alleys – Oxford boasts a wealth of excellent pubs but they’re not always easy to find.

 Fans of Inspector Morse will also recognise the pub, which features as one of Morse’s favourite drinking holes in the programme.

 Thought it was a stretch of the legs to get to The Perch?
 You’d really better get your comfortable shoes on for the trek up to The Trout.

-But it’s an Oxford favourite nonetheless thanks to a massive waterside beer patio complete with the pub’s own peacocks.
-It’s certainly one of the more unique Oxford pub experiences about.
+But it’s an Oxford favourite nonetheless, thanks to a massive waterside beer patio complete with the pub’s own peacocks.
+It’s certainly one of the more unique Oxford pub experiences.